 The blockchain uses public-key cryptography (PKC) to encrypt wallets, or the places on the blockchain where value or work is securely stored.
 Blockchain authentication therefore raises interesting similarities between the technology itself and securing it.
-With crytop wallets being a main feature, identity and access management (IAM) for the blockchain is almost a given, however its user experience (UX) and user interface (UI) are very poor without a modern authentication component such as true passwordless security.
+With crytocurrency wallets being a main feature, identity and access management (IAM) for the blockchain is almost a given, however its user experience (UX) and user interface (UI) are very poor without a modern authentication component such as True Passwordless Security.®

-It should be noted that cryptography engineers and blockchain developers often share an affinity for the two fields, making blockchain devs an important part of the security and innovation landscape.
+It should be noted that cryptography engineers and blockchain developers often share an affinity for the two fields, making blockchain developers an important part of the security and innovation landscape.